New to the night shift? No problem!

 Make Time for Friends & Family

-Most of the world works during the daytime, which makes socializing difficult for RNs who work night.
+Most of the world works during the daytime, which makes socializing difficult for RNs who work nights.
 However, it’s important to spend time with friends and family.

 Your social life greatly impacts your emotional well-being, which is closely tied to your physical and mental health.
 Avoid feeling isolated or lonely by making tiem for social interaction.